kwyip/transitiontojulia/README.md

 # transitiontojulia
+## Author
+Ka Wa Yip
 ## Purpose
-Get familiar with Julia by translating commonly used programming languages to Julia.
+* To get familiar with Julia by translating commonly used programming languages to Julia.
+* To serve as a documentation for future use of Julia.
 ### Programming languages supported:

 * Matlab